Free-State-Analytics/voxanalysis/README.md

 and Taylor Rodgers.
 It was a partnership between their respective companies, Shapers at Work and Free State Analytics.

-#### Dr. Lee Mason - VOX Analysis Researcher
+#### Lee Mason, PhD, BCBA-D, LBA-TX - VOX Analysis Researcher

-Dr. Mason is a behavioral specialist in verbal behavior and co-founder of Shapers at Work. \[Bio coming soon\]
+Dr. Lee Mason is an Applied Behavior Analyst at Cook Children’s Health Care System and an Associate Professor of Medical Education at the Burnett School of Medicine, Texas Christian University.
+With over two decades of experience, he has worked in a variety of settings, including recreational, residential, educational, and clinical environments, supporting individuals with disabilities.

+Dr. Mason earned his special education teaching certificate from Stephen
+F. Austin State University in 2004 and began his teaching career in rural East Texas public schools.
+He later earned a PhD in Education from Utah State University.
+His dissertation, *A Behavioral Phenomenological Investigation of Multi-User Virtual Learning Environments*, was awarded the Outstanding Paper honor by the Society for Information Technology and Teacher Education.

+Dr. Mason was on the faculty at the University of Texas at San Antonio (UTSA) for eight years, where he taught courses on evidence-based practices for students with autism.
+In 2013, he founded the UTSA Autism Research Center, which received an Exemplary Program Award from the American Council on Rural Special Education.
+His research on language assessment and intervention for children with autism from diverse cultural and linguistic backgrounds earned him the President’s Distinguished Diversity Award at UTSA.

-#### Dr. Alonzo Andrews - VOX Analysis Researcher
+#### Alonzo Andrews, PhD, BCBA, LBA-TX - VOX Analysis Researcher

-Dr. Andrews served as the director of the Autism Treatment Center in San Antonio for 24 years, where he led the delivery of behavioral services for individuals with autism spectrum disorders.
+Dr. Alonzo Andrews served as the director of the Autism Treatment Center in San Antonio for 24 years, where he led the delivery of behavioral services for individuals with autism spectrum disorders.
 His work included developing residential programs for children and adults, operating a state-certified private school, and providing outpatient rehabilitation therapies.
 Currently, he provides behavioral consultation for a school district in San Antonio and has been teaching courses at the University of Texas at San Antonio since 2013.

 Alonzo has co-authored numerous publications in esteemed journals, including *The Journal of Autism and Developmental Disorders*, The